yostane/lectures/docs/blog/posts/kotlinscript.md

 ```

 Kotlin scripting with `*.main.kts` files is a straightforward way to write and execute Kotlin scripts.
-It is available out of the box with the Kotlin compiler.
+This approach is available out of the box with the Kotlin compiler.
-However, I found the DX still not ideal for three reasons:
+However, several limitations have been observed:
-First, the `*.main.kts` file is currently only supported by IntelliJ IDEA (and I had to restart the IDE to get the dependency recognized).
+First, the `*.main.kts` file is currently only supported by IntelliJ IDEA, and a restart of the IDE may be required for dependencies to be recognized.
-Second, I was not able to run the scripts with the `./script.main.kts` command because of this error: `env: kotlin\r: No such file or directory`, which prevented scripts from running.
-I had to resort to using the `kotlin script.main.kts` command instead.
+Second, scripts may not run with the `./script.main.kts` command due to the error `env: kotlin\r: No such file or directory`, which prevents execution.
+In such cases, the `kotlin script.main.kts` command must be used instead.
-Lastly, the status of this feature is still experimental, meaning that things may change in the future.
+Lastly, the status of this feature is still experimental, so changes may occur in the future.
-To prove that, JetBrains has written a blog post about [the current state of Kotlin scripting by the end of 2024](https://blog.jetbrains.com/kotlin/2024/11/state-of-kotlin-scripting-2024/), which initially provoked some doubts and misunderstandings about the future of official Kotlin scripting support.
-In the end, it was just feedback about other less successful and relevant scripting features being dropped.
+For further information, JetBrains has published a blog post about [the current state of Kotlin scripting by the end of 2024](https://blog.jetbrains.com/kotlin/2024/11/state-of-kotlin-scripting-2024/), which initially led to some doubts and misunderstandings about the future of official Kotlin scripting support.
+Ultimately, the feedback was related to other less successful and relevant scripting features being dropped.
-To read more about the current state of official Kotlin scripting, please read [InfoWorld](https://www.infoworld.com/article/3613358/kotlin-to-lose-scripting-features.html) and [Martin Bonin](https://mbonnin.net/2024-11-21_state-of-kotlin-scripting/) posts about the current state of Kotlin scripting.
+Additional perspectives on the current state of official Kotlin scripting can be found in [InfoWorld](https://www.infoworld.com/article/3613358/kotlin-to-lose-scripting-features.html) and [Martin Bonin](https://mbonnin.net/2024-11-21_state-of-kotlin-scripting/) posts.

 In addition to the official `*.main.kts` scripting, there are two other popular ways to write Kotlin scripts: using *kscript* and *JBang*.

 ## Scripting with kscript

-kscript is an open-source tool that aims to provide a more user-friendly experience for writing Kotlin scripts.
+kscript is an open-source tool designed to provide a user-friendly experience for writing Kotlin scripts.
-It provides a command-line interface and a set of features that make it easier to write and run Kotlin scripts.
+It offers a command-line interface and features that simplify the process of writing and running Kotlin scripts.

-After installing [kscript](https://github.com/kscripting/kscript?tab=readme-ov-file#installation), we can create a script file with the `.kts` extension and add the shebang line at the top of the file.
+After installing [kscript](https://github.com/kscripting/kscript?tab=readme-ov-file#installation), a script file with the `.kts` extension can be created, and the shebang line added at the top of the file.
 For example, the following file, named `script.kts`, is a kscript file that prints "Hello, Kotlin scripting!" and takes a command line argument:

 ```kotlin